Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 A good generator can get you out of a lot of tricky situations.
 It can make traveling by RV much more convenient as you can use your generator sparingly when you need to shower or cook and have a much more comfortable time going into the deep wilderness.
 Others enjoy a generator for more practical uses like working on a house or cottage and want to be able to use their power tools.

-The only downfall to using a portable generator is the noise factor.
-Luckily, these methods when used alone can all get you a benefit of a noise level reduction of 10-15 dB.
-Remember, the decibel scale is exponential, so lowering it 10 dB means it is now ten times quieter.
+The only downfall to using portable generators is the noise factor.
+Luckily, for portable generators, these methods when used alone can all get you a benefit of a noise level reduction of 10-15 dB.
+Remember, the decibel scale is exponential, so lowering it 10 dB means it is now ten times quieter and you can place the generator wherever you want.

 See Also :